dsmordasov/ares_awesizer/readme.md

 # ares_awesizer

+A Python scientific computing tool for design, sizing and optimisation of a pumping power kite system.

 ### About the project
 Who would ever think of extracting 'green energy' on the 'Red Planet'?
 Well, our DSE Group 23 (graduated 2020) did!